A categorification of acyclic principal coefficient cluster algebras: An extriangulated categorification

-for any pair of objects $X$ and $Y$ of these categories.
-Moreover, since $\frobcat^+_Q$ and $\frobcat_Q$ have the same projective-injective objects, the summands of a cluster-tilting object which are indecomposable non-projective are also the same in all three categories.
-Thus two cluster-tilting objects from the common set of objects are related by mutation at an indecomposable summand in one of these categories if and only if they are related by mutation at the same summand in all three.
-In particular, the identity map is a bijection from the set of cluster-tilting objects of $\frobcat^+_Q$ to the set of cluster-tilting objects of $\frobcat_Q$, commuting with mutation.
+for any $X$ and $Y$ in the common set of objects of the three categories $\frobcat_Q$, $\frobcat^+_Q$ and $\stab{\frobcat}_Q$.
+This means that a set of representatives of isomorphism classes of cluster-tilting objects in $\frobcat_Q$ is also such a set for $\frobcat_Q^+$ and for $\stab{\frobcat}_Q$.
+Moreover, since $\frobcat^+_Q$ and $\frobcat_Q$ have the same projective-injective objects, a direct summand of one of these cluster-tilting objects is indecomposable non-projective in one of these subcategories if and only if this is the case in all three.
+Thus two of these cluster-tilting objects are related by mutation at an indecomposable summand in one of the categories if and only if they are related by mutation at the same summand in all three.
+Consequently, the identity map is a bijection from the set of cluster-tilting objects of $\frobcat_Q$ to the set of cluster-tilting objects of $\frobcat^+_Q$, commuting with mutation.
 A more detailed discussion of mutation of cluster-tilting objects in extriangulated categories can be found in \cite{changcluster} (see also \cite{zhoutriangulated}).